 - Tariff time boundary crossing rules and bundle cross overs

-- Subscription activation timeliness
+- Subscription activation timing

-- Network response and delivery timeliness
+- Network response and delivery timing

 - Duration based rounding rule verification